Abubokkor98/dream11-bpl-hub/README.md

   Add a "Remove" button to each selected player card.
 On click, the player should be removed from the selected players' section. ---done

 - **Add More Player Button Functionality **:
   Implement an "Add More Players" button.
-On click, it should display the available player section again for the user to choose from.
+On click, it should display the available player section again for the user to choose from. ---done

 - **Implement The Perfect Validation on Player selection**:
-      - on clicking choose, player,  if player selected previously then show user an alert and terminate.
+      - on clicking choose, player,  if player selected previously then show user an alert and terminate. ---done
-      - if the selected player is already 6 then , show an alert and terminate
+      - if the selected player is already 6 then , show an alert and terminate ---done
  - **Change Your Web-Application Title**: change the web application title.
 If it show Vite-react some marks will be deducted.  ---done